clojurewerkz/gizmo/README.md

 ## Project Maturity

-Principles that are represented in Gizmo are battle-tested and proven to work very well on large Clojure web applications, however Gizmo as a library is very young and there may be breaking API changes until stable release.
+Principles that are represented in Gizmo are battle-tested and proven to work very well for large Clojure Web applications.
+Gizmo as a library is very young and breaking API changes currently can happen at any point without prior notice.

 ## Documentation

+### Intro

+Gizmo is a collection of good practices that ties multiple Clojure Web development libraries and a few concepts together (similar to DropWizard in Java, although slighly more opinionated).

+With Gizmo, you build HTTP apps as one or more *services*, each of which can be started, stopped and performed a health check on.
+Request handling is implemented as a pipeline, which starts with a Ring request, includes a number of middlewares, a handler (picked by the router) and a responder.

+Gizmo separates UI elements from HTTP request handling, and request handling logic from serving the response.

 ### Request Lifecycle